-In recent years, switching networks draw increasingly more attentions due to the fact that they tend to become a bottleneck at all levels: intra-chip, chip-to-chip, board level, and computer networks.
-There are many requirements posed on a switching fabric, such as low latency, high throughput, low error rate, low power consumption, as well as scalability.
+In recent years, interconnects draw increasingly more attention due to the fact that they tend to become a bottleneck at all levels: intra-chip, chip-to-chip, board level, and computer networks.
+There are many requirements posed on an interconnect, such as low latency, high throughput, low error rate, low power consumption, as well as scalability.
 Finding a solution that can satisfy all these needs is a non-trivial task.

-Optical fibers, featured with high bandwidth and low error rate, are widely recognized as the ideal media for the switching fabric.
-Some optical switch prototypes have been built and exhibited, for example, the recent PERCS (Productive, Easy-touse, Reliable Computing System) project [13] and OSMOSIS (Optical Shared Memory Supercomputer Interconnect System) project [3][4][5] at IBM.
-It has gradually become consensus that future high speed switches should exploit as many advantages optics can provide as possible.
+Optical fibers, featured with high bandwidth and low error rate, are widely recognized as the ideal media for interconnects.
+Some optical interconnect prototypes have been built and exhibited, for example, the recent PERCS (Productive, Easy-touse, Reliable Computing System) project [14] and OSMOSIS (Optical Shared Memory Supercomputer Interconnect System) project [3][4][5] at IBM.
+It has gradually become consensus that future high speed interconnects should exploit as many advantages optics can provide as possible.

-One of the major problems with current optical technology is the absence of a component equivalent to the electronic random access memory, or optical RAM.
+One of current major hurdles in optical interconnect design is the absence of a component equivalent to the electronic random access memory, or optical RAM.
 Currently the most common approach to buffering in optical domain is by letting the signal go through an extra segment of fiber, namely, the "fiber delay line" (FDL).
 An FDL generates a fixed buffering delay for any optical signal, which is in fact the propagation delay for the signal to transfer over the FDL.
 To provide flexible delays, FDLs have to be combined with switches.
-Extensive research has been devoted to the realization of large, powerful all-optical buffers [8] [9] [10], but the random accessibility is still absent.
+Extensive research has been devoted to the realization of large, powerful all-optical buffers [9] [10] [11] but the random accessibility is still absent.

-Alternatively, there are emerging techniques that aim at slowing the light down, for example, [6][7].
+Alternatively, there are emerging techniques that aim at slowing the light down, for example, [7][8].
 While these researches present interesting results towards implementing optical buffers with continuous delay, so far it is still unclear whether slow light can provide sufficiently large bandwidth and buffering capacity for it to be used in practical systems.
 Therefore, currently electronic buffer seems to be the only feasible option to provide practical buffering capacities.